-In addition to serving as President and CEO of the firm, Mr. Adkisson has 20-plus years of experience as a patent infringement litigator.
-Over the past decade, Mr. Adkisson has focused on high-stakes pharmaceutical cases, including representing clients in Hatch-Waxman and the rapidly emerging field of biosimilar litigation.
-Mr. Adkisson has also acted as lead counsel in numerous post-grant proceedings before the United States Patent Trial and Appeal Board (PTAB).
+In addition to serving as president and CEO of the firm, John has 20-plus years of experience as a patent infringement litigator.
+Over the past decade, John has focused on high-stakes pharmaceutical cases, including representing clients in Hatch-Waxman and the rapidly emerging field of biosimilar litigation.
+John has also acted as lead counsel in numerous post-grant proceedings before the Patent Trial and Appeal Board.

-Some of Mr. Adkisson’s high-profile cases include helping Repligen Corp. and the Massachusetts Institute of Technology win a $65 million settlement from ImClone Systems.
-He was on the team that represented Coherus BioSciences Inc. and succeeded in getting three key patents covering AbbVie Inc.’s arthritis medication Humira® — the world’s best-selling drug — invalidated by the PTAB in 2017.
+Some of John's high-profile cases include helping Repligen Corp. and Massachusetts Institute of Technology win a $65 million settlement from ImClone Systems.
+He was on the team that represented Coherus BioSciences Inc. and succeeded in getting three key patents covering AbbVie Inc.’s arthritis medication Humira® — the world's best-selling drug — invalidated by the PTAB in 2017.

-As the Managing Group Leader for the firm’s litigation group, Mr. Adkisson played a pivotal role in investing in and shaping the firm’s next generation of trial lawyers.
-He is a strong proponent of Fish’s 1L Diversity Fellowship program, which awards scholarships and Summer Associate positions to diverse first-year law students.
+As the managing group leader for the firm's litigation group, John played a pivotal role in investing in and shaping the firm's next generation of trial lawyers.
+He is a strong proponent of Fish's 1L Diversity Fellowship program, which awards scholarships and summer associate positions to diverse first-year law students.

-Mr. Adkisson’s contributions to the field of intellectual property law have been widely recognized.
-In 2020, Law360 featured Mr. Adkisson in his new role as CEO of Fish & Richardson.
-In 2015, The National Law Journal profiled his long-standing successful work on behalf of 3M Company.
-He has also been named a Minnesota Super Lawyer for the past six years and has been included in Best Lawyers in America® every year since 2015.
+John's contributions to the field of intellectual property law have been widely recognized.
+In 2020, Law360 featured John in his new role as CEO.
+In 2015, The National Law Journal profiled his long-standing successful work on behalf of 3M Co.
+He has also been named a Minnesota Super Lawyer since 2016 and has been included in Best Lawyers in America every year since 2015.

 Immunex Corp and Amgen Manufacturing, Ltd. et al v.
 Samsung Bioepis Co., Ltd., (D.N.J.)
 Serving as counsel for Samsung Bioepis against Immunex and Amgen in case involving ETICOVO, Samsung Bioepis’s biosimilar product to Enbrel.
 Case is ongoing.